minio/docs/source/reference/minio-mc-admin/mc-admin-bucket-quota.rst

 Units of Measurement
 ~~~~~~~~~~~~~~~~~~~~

-The :mc-cmd-option:`mc admin bucket quota hard` and
+The :mc-cmd-option:`mc admin bucket quota hard` flag
-:mc-cmd-option:`mc admin bucket quota fifo` flags
-accept the following case-insensitive suffixes to represent the unit of the
+accepts the following case-insensitive suffixes to represent the unit of the
 specified size value:

 .. list-table::